 Lithium is contraindicated in patients with severe renal insufficiency (see Section 4.3).

-Do not use in patients with a history of hypersensitivity to lithium or to any of the excipients listed in section 6.1, severe renal insufficiency, cardiovascular insufficiency and untreated hypothyroidism.
+Do not use in patients with a history of hypersensitivity to lithium or to any of the excipients listed in section 6.1, severe renal insufficiency, cardiac disease, cardiovascular insufficiency and untreated hypothyroidism.

 Lithium should not be given to patients with low body sodium levels, including, for example, dehydrated patients, those on low sodium diets those with Addison's disease those with Brugada syndrome or family history of Brugada syndrome.